WuphonsReach/blog/_posts/2018/2018-12-23-mbw-RobertOne.markdown

 Swadia only has Tihr and Rivacheg left as holdings.
 Nords have seven castles and Wercheg.
 Khergit have Tulga and four castles.

+## February

+Got in a scrap with a huge amount of Vaegir, 600+ to our 160.
+Came out of it with only 50 troops capable of fighting.
+We won, but the king and five of his lords escaped.
+It does crush their ability to field an army for the moment.

+Sarranid continue to take Khergit castles, but they still have two or three.

+Army of Vaegir near Dramug Castle.
+It will be my 220 troops against their 535.
+Mine are seasoned veterans, theirs are a mix with a lot of low-level troops.
+Twelve dead and ninety wounded in the first battle and ten wounded and two dead in the second battle.
+Vaegir army is broken again.

+Giving up Tevarin Castle and Senuzgda Castle, they're a drain on my finances.
+Leaves me with four towns and two castles and a -36% tax inefficiency rating.
+Gives me +5000/wk instead of -2500/wk into my coffers.
+I may give up Weyyah Castle and Kelredan Castle soon too.

+We have 83 centers, but only 11 lords.

+Vaegir are after Dramug Castle again.

+Took Ismirala Castle from Vaegir.
+Took Slezkh Castle from Vaegir.

+## March

+I'm ready to give up Kelredan Castle.

+Tempted to take Radoghir Castle as it requires a siege tower.

+Took Yruma Castle from Vaegir.

+War against the Nords.

+Peace with Vaegir.

+War with Swadia.

+Took Tehlrog Castle from Nords.

+Curin Castle requires a siege tower.

+Peace with Khergit, but war with Sarranid.

+We have 91 centers and 16 lords.

+Peace with Nords.

+I think one of the two Halmar patrols got wiped out, the other was down to just 220 troops.
+I've brought the one I saw back up to 300.
+Got confirmation that the one patrol was defeated, sending the remaining patrol down to Uxkhal.

+600k in the treasury, 275k in the purse

+## April

+Peace with Sarranid, now I can bring out the mamlukes again.
+Peace with Swadia too.
+Now to raise troops quickly.

+We've declared war on the Nords.

+Ryibelet Castle requires a siege tower.
+Hrus Castle also requires a siege tower.

+Took Chalbek Castle from Nords.
+It will need 200 troops.

+There's a huge army of Nords wandering around Sargoth-Suno line.
+I need to nibble on that and take another castle or two.

+Broke the Nord army in a series of five battles because they split up.

+Took Wercheg from the Nords.
+I'll need to send about 400 troops to reinforce it.

+Took Bulugha Castle from the Nords.
+Leaving behind most of my 200-strong warband.

+I've been awarded Caraf Castle.

+## May

+Gave up Caraf and Weyyah Castle.
+That leaves me with Suno, Uxkhal, Halmar and Sargoth which are all towns.
+I should be making a profit of about 3000-5000 per week.

+War against Sarranid.

+Sarranid army near Halmar.
+They're heading to Narra, but I was able to pick off the sultan's army of 400 from the rear of the column.

+I need to send 150 to Malayurg and 100 to Uhhun Castle.
+Then take Narra back if the Sarranid capture it and request it as a reward.
+Ah well, Rhodok army showed up and spoiled the siege of Narra, so that scheme will not work.

+Freed my father-in-law from captivity with the Sarranid.

+Khergit declare war.

+Sarranid declare peace already.
+Nords agree to peace.

+Took Tulga from Khergit, asked for it of the king.
+He has granted it to me.

+## June

+Swadia declares war.

+Took Tihr from Swadia, captured four lords.

+Rivacheg requires a siege tower, but I've done one cycle of attack against it to whittle it down.

+War with Sarranid.

+Narra has been sieged by Sarranid.

+Took Rivacheg from Swadia, that was their last town.
+Swadia has been eliminated.

+## July

+I've been made marshal again.
+Captured Narra back from Sarranid and defended Tulga against the Khergit.

+Spent the month defending Tulga/Narra/Halmar and nearby castles.

+## August

+Vaegir declare war.

+I moved both patrols to Halmar, but I think one of them is MIA.
+Nords declare war and I resign the marshal position.

+Found the second Halmar patrol, they are tearing up a Sarranid warband.
+I think a pair of all-Khergit patrols is going to be the best approach.
+That is 150 of the 5/week and 150 of the 9/week units for a total of 2100/wk per patrol.
+They can move above 4.0 speed and catch or run away.

+Took Tulbuk Castle from Khergit.

+## September

+Captured Sungetche Castle, last of the Khergit holdings.
+Had to defend it against a last-ditch attempt by the Khergit to retake it.

+Lost one of the Halmar patrols.
+The last one has 280 Khergit.

+Found the last roaming Khergit lord, their faction has been destroyed.

+Peace with Sarranid, leaving Nords and Vaegir.

+## October

+Running around with 100-110 Swadian Knights, thirty or so crossbows and thirty or so heavy infantry.
+Going after any roaming warbands or armies to break them up.

+Sarranid declare war.

+## November

+Peace with Nords.

+## December

+More defending against Sarranid.
+Most of it spent picking off stragglers, intercepting caravans, and the like.

+# 1261

+## January

+Peace with Sarranid, time to do mass recruiting in all my towns.
+But war against the Nords.

+Captured the king of Nords early in the campaign.
+Goal of the first week or two is to capture as many lords as possible and destroy their ability to field an army.

+Vaegirs also declares war on Nords.

+Sarranid also declares against Nords.

+Took Ryibelet Castle from Nords.

+## February

+Took Tihr from Nords.

+Took Hrus Castle from Nords.

+Took Chalbek Castle from Nords.
+It's their last holding.
+The Nords are gone as a faction.

+## March

+War with Sarranid.

+## April

+Took Durquba and Bardaq Castle from Sarranid.

+## May

+Took Ahmerrad from Sarranid.

+Took Samarra Castle from Sarranid.

+Peaced with Sarranid.
+I requested it so that I could do mass recruitment in my towns again.

+## June

+War with Vaegirs

+Took Curin Castle from Vaegirs.

+Took Tehlrog Castle from Vaegirs.

+Took Yruma Castle from Vaegirs.

+Took Radoghir Castle from Vaegirs.

+Took Jeirbe Castle from Vaegirs.

+Took Alburq Castle from Vaegirs.

+Took Curaw from Vaegirs.

+## July

+Took Reyvadin from Vaegirs.
+I'll trade Tulga for it.

+War with Sarranid.

+## August

+Took Jameyyed Castle from Sarranid.

+A period of peace would be nice, maybe the king will agree to peace with both factions.

+Peace with Sarranid too, convinced the king across the span of a week.
+The truce with Vaegir lasts for another 12 days.

+## September

+Both truces have expired, I've raised about 2000-2500 recruits during the lull at my five towns.
+Currently just roaming from village to village, looking for bandits.
+Waiting for the king to declare a war again.

+## October

+War with Sarranid.

+Took Unuzdaq Castle from Sarranid.

+Took Teramma Castle from Sarranid.

+Took Durrin Castle from Sarranid.

+Took Sharwa Castle from Sarranid.
+This is a castle with a siege tower that never seems to move off the starting mark.

+Took Asugan Castle from Sarranid.

+Took Bariyye from Sarranid.

+Sarranid are on the ropes.

+## November

+Took Shariz from Sarranid.

+Chasing down the last of the Sarranid warbands.

+I've been awarded Curaw.

+Three Sarranid lords still roaming free somewhere.

+Sarranid are gone.

+I've been granted Narra as well.

+Took Khudan from Vaegir.
+The Rhodok army also took their last castle, Bulugha.
+Bit over 1700 days.

+## December

+Oops, they still have Nelag Castle.

+Six lords left to hunt down.

+Found the last lord, achieved the Manifest Destiny achievement.